Our Credentialled Diabetes Educators are health professionals who specialise in the provision of high quality diabetes education and care.

 Once we have received your referral from your GP or health care provider, you will be contacted by your local health clinic or by Boab Health when an appointment becomes available.

-Our Diabetes Educators provide outreach services to over 25 towns and communities across the Kimberley.
-Therefore, there may be a wait time to access our service.
+Our diabetes educators provide outreach services to over 30 towns and communities across the Kimberley.
+Therefore, there may be a wait time to access our services.

 You will be contacted by your local health clinic or Boab Health as soon as an appointment becomes available in your preferred location.